lagdo/dbadmin-app/README.md

 - Execute queries in the query editor.
 - Use a better editor for SQL queries.
 - Save and show the query history.
-- Save user favorite queries.
+- Save queries in user favorites.
+- Import or export data.

-The following features are either disabled or not yet implemented:
+The following features are either disabled or not yet implemented, and planned for future releases:
 - Navigate through related tables.
 - Create, alter or drop a database, table or view.
 - Insert, modify or delete data in a table.
-- Import or export data.
 - Code completion for table and field names in the SQL editor.
+- An advanced GUI-based query builder.

 ## Installation